-The following items are the District Attorney's financial highlights for the fiscal year ended June 30, 2010:
+The following items are the District Attorney's financial highlights for the fiscal year ended June 30, 2011:

-- The liabilities of the District Attorney exceeded its assets as of June 30, 2010 by (\$67,001) (net assets).
-Of this amount, no balance exists in the unrestricted net assets. - The receipt of a significant grant award from the ARRA.
-This has enabled the District Attorney's office to purchase up-to-date technology equipment and furniture not only for itself, but also for all surrounding law enforcement agencies that bring in criminal cases to the Office of the District Attorney.
+• The liabilities of the District Attorney exceeded its assets as of June 30, 2011 by (\$197,846) (net assets).
+Of this amount, no balance exists in the unrestricted net assets.